-Medical expenses for infertility treatment are covered up to a family lifetime maximum of \$24,000.
+Medical expenses for infertility treatment are covered up to a covered person's lifetime maximum of \$24,000.
 Only expenses for elective cryopreservation, advanced services (e.g., IVF, GIFT, ZIFT) and comprehensive services (e.g., artificial insemination) accumulate toward the lifetime maximum.